ryceg/Eigengrau-s-Essential-Establishment-Generator/README.md

 ## Contributing :black_nib:
 We love getting pull requests!
 You can find out more about contributing to the project [here.](https://github.com/ryceg/Eigengrau-s-Essential-Establishment-Generator/wiki/Contributing)

+If you're not so code-minded, that's okay!
+The Generator is built out of a novel's worth of words, and we're always in need of more descriptions.
+You can find writing tasks [here.](https://github.com/ryceg/Eigengrau-s-Essential-Establishment-Generator/issues?q=is%3Aissue+is%3Aopen+label%3AWriting)

 You can also find easy work to do on the generator [here.](https://github.com/ryceg/Eigengrau-s-Essential-Establishment-Generator/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)